We get it!

 When you pay for our services, you’re paying for the reassurance that we know our way around the mountains, how to read people, the local conditions, logistics, fix mechanicals etc and always have a second ‘A plan’ up our sleeve.

-As well as being extraordinarily great human beings (as standard!), all guides hold as a minimum the Mountain Bike Leader qualification, and emergency outdoor first aid qualifications.
+As well as being extraordinarily great human beings (as standard!), all mountain bike guides hold as a minimum the Mountain Bike Leader qualification, and emergency outdoor first aid qualifications.
 We believe these to be the most robust and rigorous qualifications in the business and the minimum standard for running trips like ours in Scotland.
 They’re not easy to come by but your enjoyment is a serious business.
 We’re serious about your enjoyment.

 An adventure wouldn’t be an ‘adventure’ without a degree of risk.
 It’s our job to manage those risks so you have the best time possible.

-As well as substantial field first aid kits, your guides will be packing or distributing among the group essential group emergency items including mobile telecom’s, VHF long-range radios, emergency survival shelters, and extra emergency clothing and supplies.
+As well as substantial field first aid kits, your mountain bike guides will be packing or distributing among the group essential group emergency items including mobile telecom’s, VHF long-range radios, emergency survival shelters, and extra emergency clothing and supplies.

 We employ robust late back procedures, and every trip has been fully risk assessed.
 While no one can guarantee a 100% safe trip, we do everything possible to minimise risks.